 One TSM recommendation is for Commission staff to work with State and local governments to document traffic signals on the arterial network and develop recommendations (including prioritization) for improving and expanding coordinated signal systems.
 Related to that recommendation, coordinated traffic signal plans should be prepared along surface arterial routes with signals spaced every one-half mile or less, and agencies should coordinate efforts so that motorists do not experience unnecessary stops or delays due to changes in individual traffic signal jurisdiction authority.

 While endorsing the plan and refining its recommendations are important steps, this last step is critical to achieving the plan’s many benefits.
 Implementation is complex and relies on the coordinated actions of many different entities.
-The key players involved, and the measures that can be used, are described in the Implementation section of the plan summary.
+The key players involved, and the measures that can be used, are described in the Implementation section of the original plan summary.
 Tracking implementation of VISION 2050 recommendations, monitoring the forecasts that underlie VISION 2050, and evaluating the performance of the regional transportation system will also be an important aspect of the Commission’s work going forward.

 LAND USE PLAN IMPLEMENTATION MEASURES